 Worried that you aren’t producing enough breast milk for your baby?
 Wondering how to boost milk supply quickly?
 There are certain foods that increase milk supply while breastfeeding!
 Eating more of these breastfeeding foods will help you quickly make more breast milk to nourish your baby.

 What are the best foods to eat while breastfeeding?
 Galactagogues are foods and supplements that promote lactation.
 Women have been using galactagogues for hundreds of year to increase milk supply while breastfeeding.
-Eating a nutrient dense diet while breastfeeding is perhaps the most important thing you can do to maintain an abundant milk supply.
+Eating a nutrient dense breastfeeding diet is perhaps the most important thing you can do to maintain an abundant milk supply.

 There are also certain foods you should avoid while breastfeeding, especially if you are struggling with low supply.